-This is the Music course that caters for students who wish to study Music as an academic discipline and may be interested in pursuing music at a tertiary and/or professional level
+This is the Music course that caters for students who wish to study Music as an academic discipline and may be interested in pursuing music at a tertiary and/or professional level.
 The Music ATAR course encourages students to explore a range of musical experiences, developing their musical skills and understanding creative and expressive potential.
-The units studied in year 11 are "Elements" (Unit 1) and "Narratives" (Unit 2).

-The written component of the course consists of Music Literacy, Music Analysis and Composition.
-There is also a practical component where each student will perform on an instrument of their choice.
 The Music course provides opportunities for creative expression, the development of aesthetic appreciation, understanding and respect for music and music practices across different times, places, cultures, and contexts.